 Brent (left) with Chris Hornak (Past President Pittsburgh Chapter SCI)

-Huge Coastal Brown Bears
+Huge Coastal Brown Bears and wolves

 In May 2004 my 14 Hunters took 14 bears in 12 days.

 In October 2005 my 14 Hunters took 12 bears.

 In May 2006 my 14 Bear Hunters took 14 bears.

 In October 2007 my 14 bear hunters took 10 bears.

 In May 2008 my 14 Bear Hunters took 12 bears.

 In October 2009 my 12 bear hunters took 9 bears.

 In May 2010 my 14 Bear Hunters took 12 bears.